uhef/cljproto-blog/_posts/2015-06-10-clj-cljs-vim-repl.markdown

 This will start the server in port 8080.
 Directing your browser to [http://localhost:8080/][localhost] should show friendly  *Hello World*.

 REPL integration to Vim through [fireplace.vim][fireplace] should now work.
 To give it a try open `handler.clj` in Vim and edit the the string `"Hello World"` to `"Hello REPL"`.
 Evaluate both functions `approutes` and `app`.
-You can do this for instance by `cq%` and enter at either opening or closing parantheses of the functions.
+You can do this for instance by key sequence `cpp` (evaluate innermost form under the cursor) on the name of the functions.
 For more instructions on how to use fireplace see their [github page][fireplace].
 Now refresh the browser and it should say *Hello REPL* instead of *Hello World*.
 No need to restart the server or save the file.
 Nice.

 Enable Vim + REPL integration on ClojureScript
 ----------------------------------------------